encointer/book/src/testnet-gesell-tutorial.md

 4. A new community is registered by passing the specfile and one of the bootstrappers (with funds).

 Note:
-- Make sure, the faucet.py script is running in the background while running the bot-community.py script to enable the faucet.
+- Make sure, the faucet script is running in the background while running the bot-community script to enable the faucet.
 - As you can read in our whitepaper, we'll avoid the faucet as an entry barrier in the future.
 - Should the faucet be exhausted, please post a message to our [element channel](https://app.element.io/#/room/#encointer:matrix.org) and friendly request some topup.
 Please be patient.